GeoscienceAustralia/PyRate/docs/usage.rst

         20160202-20160415_interferogram

-``slcfilelist``: this is the list which contains the pool of available GAMMA headers.
+``slcfilelist``: this is the list which contains the pool of available GAMMA SLC header files.

 .. note::

     Header filenames must contain an epoch.
-The epoch must be in the format ``XXXXXXXXX``.
+The epoch must be in the format ``YYYYMMDD``.

-    Example of a GAMMA header file list:
+    Example of a GAMMA SLC header file list:
     ::

         20150702_header